How Much Protein Should You Eat Each Day? (Optimal Intake)

 Recall from earlier that high-protein diets increase the thermic effect of feeding (TEF) - the amount of energy the body expends to digest and absorb nutrients.
 High-protein diets can also reduce the intake of other macronutrients by promoting satiety.

-Moreover, very-low-carb diets aren’t inherently optimal for fat loss since carbohydrates are protein-sparing molecules and have an additive effect on muscle protein synthesis.
+Therefore, a high-protein diet makes perfect sense for weight loss.
+Very-low-carb diets, on the contrary, aren’t inherently optimal for fat loss since carbohydrates are protein-sparing molecules and have an additive effect on muscle protein synthesis.
 Consuming a modest amount of carbohydrates with a complete protein source will augment the MPS response to each meal, thereby helping you preserve more muscle tissue while cutting body fat.

 Furthermore, protein sources that lack a sufficient amount of any one of the nine EAAs will lead to suboptimal MPS.
 Thankfully, there are many “complete” protein sources out there.
-You can also “mix and match” incomplete protein sources in a complementary fashion to create a complete protein, such as rice protein and pea protein in Organic Vegan protein powder
+You can also “mix and match” incomplete protein sources in a complementary fashion to create a complete protein, such as rice protein and pea protein in Organic Vegan protein powder.

-• Lean grass-fed and free-range animal meats (chicken breast, 93/7 ground beef, turkey breast, etc.)
+Lean grass-fed and free-range animal meats (chicken breast, 93/7 ground beef, turkey breast, etc.)

-• Fresh seafood (tuna, shrimp, salmon, etc.)
+Fresh seafood (tuna, shrimp, salmon, etc.)

-• Dairy products (e.g. skim milk, Greek yogurt, and cottage cheese)
+Dairy products (e.g. skim milk, Greek yogurt, and cottage cheese)

-• Vegan protein sources (pea and rice proteins are ideal; soy protein is okay in moderation)
+Vegan protein sources (pea and rice proteins are ideal; soy protein is okay in moderation)

 Mixing up your protein sources adds a nice variety to your diet without sacrificing optimal muscle protein synthesis.
 Just be sure you focus on both quality and quantity when it comes to protein sources.